QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 Order the relevant parts above.

 ### Soldering
-The following outlines the order components should be soldered in as some components might be covered by others.
+The following outlines the order components should be soldered, as some components might be covered by others.

 #### Power disturbution board and ESCs
 * Solder ESCs power supply to each corner of the power distribution board